Small-Web-Co/tinypivot/BUILD.md

 ### 6. Demo Deployment

-The demo auto-deploys to Vercel on push to `main`.
+The demo auto-deploys to Vercel on push to `master`.

 Manual deploy:
 ```bash